Simon-Klenk/Kinderabholsystem/README.md

 ## Third-Party Libraries

 This project includes code that is licensed under the MIT License.
 For more details, refer to the `LICENSE` file in the project directory.

+## Installation

+For installation instructions, please refer to the INSTALL.md file in the docs directory.